abduloops/rc505mk2-decoder/README.md

 ## Heads up seven up

 Before lollygagging in ur memory files, **BACK UP YOUR LOOP. i.e. MAKE A COPY OF YOUR ROLAND FOLDER**.
 Copy that shi and paste it somewhere else.
-Theres like a 0% chance of this cuz its simply a viewer, not editor so it cant destroy ur loop. but always good rule of thumb
+Theres like a super duper ultra low chance of this cuz its simply a viewer, not editor so it cant destroy ur loop. but always good rule of thumb

 Also blah blah blah i aint responsible for stuff that happen to u gang. nothing should but like if ur loop goes bye or something theres 0 chance of it being my fault cuz its just a viewer.